MiguelMSandin/phylogeniesQuickStart/README.md

 #### Identifying equivalent lineages

 Similarly to the previous subsection, identifying equivalent lineages will depend on the data used, the tree topology and the support of the clades.
-However, if two independent clades have similar branch lengths and their distance to the root is somehow similar, we cn argue that their hierarchical classification might be similar (i.e.; class, order, family).
+However, if two independent clades have relatively similar branch lengths and their distance to the root is somehow similar, we can argue that their hierarchical classification might be similar (i.e.; class, order, family).

 ### Integrating the tree in a broader evolutionary context